 If you are having pain in one or two specific joints you might find a local steroid injection into the joint useful.
 Single injections of steroid should not affect pregnancy.
 However, do make sure your doctor knows you are pregnant before having a local steroid injection.

 If you are taking oral steroids (prednisolone) and you are planning a family you should discuss this with your doctor beforehand.
 If you find you are pregnant and are on steroids, do not stop them, but discuss things with your GP or rheumatologist.

 Never stop steroids abruptly.
 The new BSR guidelines state that 'Prednisolone is compatible with each trimester of pregnancy'.
 This means that you and your rheumatologist might decide it's best for you to stay on prednisolone during your pregnancy.

 Disease modifying anti rheumatic drugs (DMARDs)

-DMARDs such as methotrexate should not be taken during pregnancy.
+Methotrexate should not be taken during pregnancy.
 Both men and women using these drugs should take contraceptive precautions.
-After stopping methotrexate, men should continue using contraception for at least 3 months, and women should continue using contraception for up to 6 months.
+After stopping methotrexate, men and women should continue using contraception for at least 3 months.